How WEIRD is Usable Privacy and Security Research? (Extended Version): Methodology

-\textbf{Phase--4: Detailed review.} The first author reviewed each paper in detail, especially the methodology section, and extracted information about the participant, method/topic, publication, and authors listed in Table~\ref{table:extracted_information}.
-The items were based on the items used in the Linxen study~\cite{CHI2021_Linxen} and some of them were newly added in this work for UPS studies.
+\textbf{Phase--4: Detailed review.} The first author reviewed each paper in detail and extracted information about the publication, participant, author, and method/topic listed in Table~\ref{table:extracted_information}.
 Note that we did not extract information of pilot studies.
-Each coding item is described below.
+The coding items were based on the Linxen study~\cite{CHI2021_Linxen}, and some of them were newly added in this work for UPS papers.
+The newly added items are described below.

-\begin{itemize} \item \textbf{Participant type}, which was analyzed in Kaur et al.'s work~\cite{arXiv2021_Kaur}, is whether the participants are experts or non-experts (end users). \item \textbf{Study method} and \textbf{recruitment method} are identified on the basis of the classification listed in Table~\ref{table:Options of method and topic items}.
-We created this classification with reference to the existing classification~\cite{TOCHI2021_Distler, arXiv2021_Kaur}. \item \textbf{Research topics} was created as a new classification in this work, referring to the classification of the research topic in Distler et al.'s work~\cite{TOCHI2021_Distler}.
-We classify the topics focusing on technology, as listed in Table 5 (seven distinct topics and ``other'').
-We explain the difference in classification between Distler et al.'s work and ours in Appendix~\ref{section:appendix_codingrule_topic}. \item \textbf{Design evaluation} is whether the authors experimented with technology or service design, for example, papers that compared multiple interfaces or framing conditions with a between-groups or within-groups approach, or papers that clearly stated that usability evaluations have been performed. \item \textbf{Attack feasibility evaluation} is whether the authors conducted a user study for only demonstrating the feasibility of their proposed attack and did not ask participants about their perceptions of security and privacy issues. \end{itemize}
+\begin{itemize} \item \textbf{Participant type} is whether the participants are experts or non-experts (end users)~\cite{arXiv2021_Kaur}. \item \textbf{Study method} and \textbf{recruitment method} consist of the classification listed in Table~\ref{table:Options of method and topic items}.
+We created this classification with reference to the existing classification~\cite{TOCHI2021_Distler, arXiv2021_Kaur}. \item \textbf{Research topics} is the classification (seven distinct topics and ``other'') listed in Table~\ref{table:Options of method and topic items}.
+We improved an existing classification~\cite{TOCHI2021_Distler} by focusing on technology (details are described in the Appendix~\ref{section:appendix_codingrule_topic}). \item \textbf{Design evaluation} is whether the authors experimented with technology or service design.
+For example, papers that compared multiple interfaces or framing with a between-group or within-group approach, or papers that clearly stated that usability evaluations have been performed are coded ``yes.'' \item \textbf{Attack feasibility evaluation} is unique to UPS: whether the authors conducted a user study for only demonstrating the feasibility of their proposed attack and did not ask participants about their perceptions of security and privacy issues. \end{itemize}

+We extracted information per user study rather than per paper if a single paper recruited participants separately for multiple user studies with different study methods (e.g., a survey and interview) or with different purposes (e.g., one survey to identify user concerns and another to evaluate the proposed UI), as shown in Table~\ref{table:extracted_information}.